glemsom/bedrock-server/README.md

 1. Working docker installation

 ### For Synology
-1. From the Docker application, navigate to Registry, and find "glemsom/bedrock-server" image (earch for glemsom)
+1. From the Docker application, navigate to Registry, and find "cambendy/bedrock-server" image
 2. Right-click, and select Download this image
 3. Select the desired version from tags (NOTE: Latest is development tag, and might break at random times)
-4. Navigate to Image, and Launch an instance of "glemsom/bedrock-server"
+4. Navigate to Image, and Launch an instance of "cambendy/bedrock-server"
 5. Choose "Advanced Settings"
 6. OPTIONAL: Select "Enable auto-restart"
 7. Under the Volume tab, choose "Add Folder" - and find (or create) a folder for storing Bedrock configuration and world files.
 Mount the folder as `/bedrock-server/data`